nicohlr/ipychart/docs/docs/user_guide/charts.md

 If this value is a number, it is applied to the width of each bar, in pixels.
 When this is enforced, `barPercentage` and `categoryPercentage` are ignored.

-If set to `'flex'`, the base sample widths are calculated automatically based on the previous and following samples so that they take the full available widths without overlap.
+If set to `'flex'`, the base sample widths are calculated automatically based on the previous and following samples so that they take the full available widths without overlapping.
 Then, bars are sized using `barPercentage` and `categoryPercentage`.
 There is no gap when the percentage options are 1.
-This mode generates bars with different widths when data are not evenly spaced.
+This mode generates bars with different widths when data is not evenly spaced.

-If not set (default), the base sample widths are calculated using the smallest interval that prevents bar overlapping, and bars are sized using `barPercentage` and `categoryPercentage`.
+If not set (default), the base sample widths are calculated using the smallest interval that prevents bars from overlapping, and bars are sized using `barPercentage` and `categoryPercentage`.
 This mode always generates bars equally sized.

 <p style="font-size:1.35rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;margin-top:-3.1rem">Data structures</p>